Epicurus: Desires

 If one follows only natural and necessary desires, then, according to Epicurus, one would be able to reach aponia and ataraxia and thereby the highest form of happiness.
-Unnecessary and, especially, artificially produced desires were to be suppressed.
+Unnecessary desires were to be treated cautiously so as to not cause stress or harm, and unnatural and unnecessary desires were to be suppressed.

 Politics

-Epicurus laid great emphasis on developing friendships as the basis of a satisfying life.
-The avoidance or freedom from hardship and fear is ideal to the Epicureans.
+Epicurus laid great emphasis on developing friendships, rather than political power or great wealth, as the basis of a satisfying life with mutual security and affection.
 While this avoidance or freedom could conceivably be achieved through political means, Epicurus insisted that involvement in politics would not release one from fear and he advised against a life of politics.

-Epicurus also discouraged contributing to political society by starting a family, as the benefits of a wife and children are outweighed by the trouble brought about by having a family.
-Instead Epicurus encouraged a formation of a community of friends outside the traditional political state.
+Epicurus and the Epicureans instead encouraged a formation of a community of friends outside the traditional political state.
 This community of virtuous friends would focus on internal affairs and justice.
 However, Epicureanism is adaptable to circumstance as is the Epicurean approach to politics.
 The same approaches will not always work in protection from pain and fear.
 In some situations it will be more beneficial to have a family and in other situations it will be more beneficial to participate in politics.
-It is ultimately up to the Epicurean to analyse their circumstance and take whatever action befits the situation.
+It is ultimately up to the Epicurean to analyze their circumstance and take whatever action befits the situation.

 Epicurus was also an early thinker to develop the notion of justice as a social contract, and in part attempts to address issues with the society described in Plato's Republic.
 The social contract theory established by Epicureanism is based on mutual agreement, not divine decree.
 He defined justice as an agreement made by people not to harm each other.
 The point of living in a society with laws and punishments is to be protected from harm so that one is free to pursue happiness.
 Because of this, laws that do not contribute to promoting human happiness are not just.
 He gave his own unique version of the ethic of reciprocity, which differs from other formulations by emphasizing minimizing harm and maximizing happiness for oneself and others.
 The Epicurean understanding of justice was inherently self-interested.
 Justice was deemed good because it was seen as mutually beneficial.
 Individuals would not act unjustly even if the act was initially unnoticed because of possibly being caught and punished.
 Both punishment and fear of punishment would cause a person disturbance and prevent them from being happy.